apple2723/ants-vs-bees-web-app/README.md

 - add form for user to pick difficulty of the game before game starts
 - change Flask routes so that there are multiple routes to go to / from

+#### Task for Aug 5, 2025:

+In an effort to better separate the logic in the game and web app componenets of this project, we are going to create a game engine file and then separately have **Flask** based server side functionality (instead of the basic HTTP code in gui.py).

+**Your task:**

+- create a new file called **ants_engine.py** at the same level in the project as ants.py, gui.py, etc.
+- inside of ants_engine.py, copy over the Place, Insect, Ant, Bee, and variants of Ants and Bees classes only from ants.py
+- write a test file in tests/ that has 3 functions that do some basic tests of this new ants_engine.py file to ensure the classes are working as before (when they were in ants.py)
+- when this test works by executing it in Terminal, then delete the classes from ants.py that you just put inside of ants_engine.py
+- then, inside of ants.py, import all of the classes from ants_engine.py
+- go and run the game to ensure that it works
+- then, once it works, do the appropriate steps to stage the changes, commit them (with a descriptive message), and push to the github repo

 <hr>